You will need a Papercut printing account

 Fraser Library at SFU Surrey

-- Black & white printer located in the Firemen's lab (room 2300) - near the Security desk in the mezzanine.
+- Room 2300 (Firefighter’s Lab): black & white -- near the Security desk in the mezzanine.

 What is happening to the old Printer Cards?

 They have been replaced by the new Printing accounts.
-Existing cards can no longer be used.
+You can no longer use printer cards.

 How do I pay for printing?